YingtongDou/ytongdou.github.io/_pages/about.md

   ![projects2](/images/proj2.png){: .align-left} **Introduction** It is a long lasting campaign between the fraudsters and online review platforms like Yelp and TripAdvisor.
 We aim to improve the robustness of graphical classfiers and representation learning frameworks against various kinds of adversarial tactics.

   **Resources** A [survey](https://arxiv.org/abs/1812.10528) from our lab on adversarial attack and defense on graph data.
-A curated [list](https://github.com/YingtongDou/graph-adversarial-learning-literature) of papers on graph adversarial learning.
+A curated [list](https://github.com/YingtongDou/graph-adversarial-learning-literature) of up-to-date papers on graph adversarial learning.

   * [More](http://ytongdou.com/projects)

 ## News